Part of the series :

 All athletes experience setbacks.
 But to have your limbs - the very tools you use to practice your sport - taken away by an illness at a young age is a setback that many would never overcome.

-Bebe Vio never gave up her dream of becoming a fencer, despite having her arms and legs amputated when she was eight years old after suffering from fulminant meningitis.
+Bebe Vio never gave up her dream of becoming a fencer, despite having her arms and legs amputated when she was eleven years old after suffering from fulminant meningitis.

 Instead of abandoning her dream of going to the Olympics, she began training for the Paralympics from a wheelchair.
 Her unwavering determination to win, despite her physical challenges, made her a world champion fencer.
 She also established her own association, art4sport, to encourage other people to pursue the beauty of life through sport.